open-telemetry/opentelemetry-collector-contrib/exporter/splunkhecexporter/README.md

 The following configuration options are required:

 - `token` (no default): HEC requires a token to authenticate incoming traffic.
+To procure a token, please refer to the [Splunk documentation](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector).
 - `endpoint` (no default): Splunk HEC URL.

 The following configuration options can also be configured: